JonahBraun/debs-recipes/_posts/2008-12-21-linguini-tart.md

 Blend miracle whip and flour in medium saucepan.
 Whisk in milk.
 Cook, stirring, over medium heat until sauce comes to a boil and thickens.
 Remove from heat; stir in parmesan cheese.

-Combine cooked linguine with egges, 1 1/4 cups swiss cheese, green onions and cheese sauce.
+Combine cooked linguine with eggs, 1 cup swiss cheese, green onions and cheese sauce.

 Pour into prepared crust.